psychtek/ContainR/README.md

 **Work in progress** <!-- badges: start --> <!-- badges: end -->

+A set of functions that I found handy during development of the repliCATS pipeline.
 The goal of ContainR is to enable easier container development for computational reproducibility.
+It is currently a work in progess and welcome any issues and comments.

-At its core a user can run a command `docker_run()` which will launch the `rocker/rstudio` stack into a docker container, port local config and environment settings into the container and activate the active Rstudio project.
-Wrappers for the basic docker commands allow for ease of starting and stopping the container.
+At its core a user can run a command `docker_run()` which will launch the `rocker/rstudio:latest` stack into a Docker container, port **local config** and **environment** settings into the container and activate the Rstudio project.
+Wrappers for the basic Docker commands allow for ease of starting and stopping the container.

 Included images of the [rocker-versioned](https://github.com/rocker-org/rocker-versioned2)